vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 ### Apply Grouping Criteria

 To add additional columns to the table and diagram, expand the **Group By** menu.
 Select or deselect grouping criteria.
 As you add grouping criteria, additional nodes and flows are displayed on the diagram.
-Additional columns are added to the table for any new grouping criteria.
+Additional columns are also added to the table for any new grouping criteria.

 <div style={{ display: "flex", justifyContent: "center" }}>
     <div style={{
         boxShadow: "0 0 10px rgba(0, 0, 0, 0.2)",
         borderRadius: "10px",
-        width: "80%",
+        width: "100%",
         overflow: "hidden"
     }}>
     <ReactPlayer